ai-tools-for-thought/workshop/index.md

    - What are promising design strategies, including interface mechanisms, interaction designs, and design patterns that protect or augment human cognition?
-   - What are effective usage strategies where AI is used to help people think, learn, create, and work better, even in general-purpose tools like ChatGPT that are not specifically designed as TfT?
+   - What are effective usage strategies where AI is used to help people think, learn, create, and work better, even for general-purpose tools like ChatGPT that are not specifically designed as TfT?
    - How can we systematise specific examples into tangible, transferable strategies across domains and contexts?
    - What are useful framings for the role of GenAI (e.g., AI as provocateur or facilitator) that inspire effective design and usage?
    - Can we theoretically ground these strategies and provide empirical evidence for their effectiveness?